ruslanmv/How-to-Finetuning-Large-Language-Models/blog.md

 | p4de.24xlarge  | 8 A100  | 640GB      | 32B                         | 5B                          |

 The instruction tuned, teaches the model to behave more like a chatbot, better user interface for model generation.
 For example, turned GPT-3 into ChatGPT, increase AI adoption, from thousandss of reseachers to millions of people.
+## Training Method

+1. **Load the Base Model:** First we load the pre-trained LLM (`EleutherAI/pythia-70m` in this case).
+2. **Define Training Configuration:** This sets up details like the pre-trained model name, maximum sequence length, and dataset path.
+3. **Tokenize and Split Data:** The data is converted into numerical tokens the model understands and split into training and testing sets.
+4. **Define Training Arguments:** These hyperparameters control the training process, including learning rate, number of epochs, and batch size.
+5. **Print Model Details:** This displays information about the model's architecture and memory/compute requirements.
+6. **Initialize Trainer Object:** The `Trainer` object from `transformers` simplifies the training process.
+7. **Train the Model:** The `trainer.train()` method carries out the fine-tuning process on the specified data.
+8. **Save the Fine-tuned Model:** The trained model is saved for later use.

+**Note:** This is a simplified example.

 ```python